Significant Cases /Settlements

 The goal in every lawsuit is to resolve it as expeditiously as possible.
 Thus, most of the major cases handled by Joel Holt cannot be listed, as they include numerous confidential settlements, many in the multi-million dollar range.
 However, some cases do not settle, resulting in various court decisions and jury verdicts, some of which are included herein.

-Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, where he has successfully represented both plaintiffs and defendants in major commercial litigation, some notable cases follow:
+Almost 50% of Attorney Joel Holt’s caseload involves commercial litigation claims, in which he has successfully represented both plaintiffs and defendants in major commercial litigation.
+Some notable cases follow:

 - Allen-Williams Corp. v.
-St. Thomas Partnership d/b/a the St. Thomas Wyndam Hotel-47 F. 3rd 1161 (3rd 1995)-while this decision from the Third Circuit was not published, it resulted in a reversal on appeal of a judgment that had awarded each side some damages, leading to a settlement where Joel Holt’s client, Allen-Williams, received a full recovery of all funds sought—a $1,500,000 settlement, including all interest.
+St. Thomas Partnership d/b/a the St. Thomas Wyndam Hotel, 47 F. 3rd 1161 (3rd Cir.
+1995).
+Although this decision from the Third Circuit was not published, it resulted in a reversal on appeal of a judgment that had awarded each side some damages, leading to a settlement where Joel Holt’s client, Allen-Williams, received a full recovery of all funds sought—a $1,500,000 settlement, including all interest.
 Joel Holt went on the represent Allen-Williams in several other civil cases, including a $6,000,000 settlement with one of its lenders.

 Over 50% of Attorney Joel Holt’s caseload involves plaintiff’s person injury claims.
 Joel Holt has multiple jury verdicts and settlements in excess of $1,000,000, some ranging in excess of $20,000,000.
 As virtually all personal injury settlements are confidential, those settlements cannot be listed, but several of Joel H. Holt’s reported personal injury cases, including those that have resulted in significant developments in personal injury law as well, include: